smartobjectoriented/soo/doc/source/specifications/ME/SOO.chat.rst

 As described in the diagram above, the ME kills itself if it migrated in a visited SO.
-If it is a new SO, it continues its callback sequence and start a collaboration with the present ME.
+If it is a new SO, it continues its callback sequence and start a cooperation with the present ME.
+The last part of the diagram is split in two, one path for the migrating ME (initiator), the other one for the target.

 Callbacks
 ~~~~~~~~~